shiva1515/shiva1515.github.io/_posts/2019-06-04-All-you-need-to-know-about-Vae-(Part-1).md

 In this part of the blog, we will discuss the basics of the **Variational AutoEncoder**(VAE) and cover the theory part of VAE.<br/>
 Vae is a type of generative model which helps us to generate a similar type of input data.
 It helps to generate similar images, similar text etc.
-A generative model is a way of learning similar data distribution of input data so that it generates new similar type of data.
+A generative model is a way of learning similar data distribution of input data so that it generates a new similar type of data.
 VAEs also make a probability distribution of input data, and from that distribution, we create samples which is taking data from this distribution and generate new data similar to input data.<br/>

 In this blog we will learn: